Meal Prep Time Savings Calculator

 Worked Example for Dual-Income Couple

 Prep hours weekly 3.
 Meals prepared 15 (5 lunches and 5 dinners for couple).
 Daily cook minutes 30.
 Hourly value 40.
 Daily cook hours annual 3.5 (7 days times 30 minutes divided by 60).
 Weekly time saved 0.5 hours.
 Annual hours saved 26.
 Annual value 1,040.
 Modest per-week saving compounds to meaningful annual value.
 Higher hourly value (75-100) produces 2,000-3,000 annual value.
-Couples with limited time find meal prep captures meaningful productivity gain even at modest time differences.
+Couples with time constraints find meal prep captures meaningful productivity gain even at modest time differences.

 What the Calculator Does Not Model